Perturbations of Extremal Kerr Spacetime: Analytic Framework and Late-time Tails: Perturbations of extremal Kerr

 It shall prove useful to also normalize radial solutions and coefficients in a different way.
 We adopt the notation of placing a hat over a radial function or coefficient to indicate that quantity normalized via the corresponding transmission coefficient:

-In particular, it follows from Eq.\eqref{eq:Rin bc} that
+In particular, it follows from Eq.~\eqref{eq:Rin bc} that

-In both of the asymptotic expressions in \eqref{eq:Rinhat bc} and \eqref{eq:Ruphat bc}, applying the transformation $\left\{m\to -m, \omega\to-\omega^*\right\}$ is equivalent to complex-conjugating them.
-Similarly, using the symmetries in Eq.\eqref{eq:symms eigen}, it is easy to see that applying $\left\{m\to -m,\omega\to-\omega^*\right\}$ on the radial operator $\mathcal L$ in Eq.\eqref{eq:rad teuk x} is also equivalent to complex-conjugating it.
+In both of the asymptotic expressions in \eqref{eq:Rinhat bc} and \eqref{eq:Ruphat bc}, applying the transformation $\left\{m\to -m, \omega\to-\omega^*\right\}$ is equivalent to complex conjugating them.
+Similarly, using the symmetries in Eq.~\eqref{eq:symms eigen}, it is easy to see that applying $\left\{m\to -m,\omega\to-\omega^*\right\}$ on the radial operator $\mathcal L$ in Eq.~\eqref{eq:rad teuk x} is also equivalent to complex conjugating it.
 It then follows that